Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes: Parametrization of solutions on the lightcone at infinity

-\begin{theorem} The pair of operators $\Lambda^\pm_I$ defined in (\ref{eq:lpm}) satisfy the Hadamard condition, and thus if $I=\{\pm\}$, $\Lambda^\pm_I$ are Hadamard two-point functions for $P$ (cf. Definition \ref{def:hadamard}). \end{theorem} \proof We assume for simplicity that all the operators $P_I$ are invertible, otherwise one simply needs to use projections to the finite-dimensional spaces $\Ker P_I$ and $\cZ_I$ to legitimize the arguments that follow.
+which implies the Hadamard condition if $(M^\inti,g)$ is globally hyperbolic.
+Thus in that case, if $I=\{\pm\}$ then $\Lambda^\pm_I$ are Hadamard two-point functions for $P$ (cf.~Definition \ref{def:hadamard}). \end{theorem} \proof We assume for simplicity that all the operators $P_I$ are invertible, otherwise one simply needs to use projections to the finite-dimensional spaces $\Ker P_I$ and $\cZ_I$ to legitimize the arguments that follow.
 We consider the case $I=\{+\}$, the remaining ones being analogous, and we skip the subscript $I$ for brevity of notation.

 First observe that for any $v\in \cX_+\cap\cX_-$, the distribution $f=\tilde\cP\pi^+\varrho G v$ has above-threshold regularity at $\sinks_-$, $\sources_-$ (due to the definition of $\tilde\cP$) and also at $\sources_+$ (due to the presence of $\pi^+$).
 Now $\Lambda^+ v = (\one - P_+^{-1} P) f$ differs from $f$ by a term regular at $\bconormal_+$, thus $\Lambda^+ v$ is regular near $\sources_+$.
 It also solves the wave equation, so by propagation of singularities $\wf(\Lambda^+ v)\subset \Sigma^+$ in $M^\inti$.